akashbhadouria/rick-morty-graphql/README.md

     		cache:  new  InMemoryCache(),
     });

 This is the client which is going to have, all the information about our GraphQL server.
 An awesome thing GraphQL does is [caching](https://graphql.org/learn/caching/).
-It means, if a request is sent before it will `cache/memoize` it and later when the same request is sent, instead of again sending request to the server, it’ll call the cached result and will return it.
+It means, if a request is sent before it will `cache/memoize` it and later when the same request is sent, instead of again sending a request to the server, it’ll call the cached result and will return it.

 Now we need to connect the Application to the GraphQL endpoint, we need ApolloProvider which we have already imported.
 We will wrap our App using this like shown below and will supply it with a prop called client.